Cray-HPE/docs-csm/operations/configuration_management/NCN_Worker_Image_Customization.md

 1. [Create a CFS Configuration](Create_a_CFS_Configuration.md).

    **NOTE:** A new `initrd` must be generated at the end of the CFS session.
-Add the following Ansible playbook to the root of the `csm-config-management` repository:
+Create a new Ansible playbook named `ncn-initrd.yml` at the root of the `csm-config-management` repository.
+The new playbook should have the following contents:

-   `ncn-initrd.yml`:

    ```yaml
    - hosts: Management_Worker